 - Empty gestational sac.
 This occurs when an embryo implants but fails to survive.
 In this case, the body responds to early pregnancy triggers and the gestational sac is developed, however, there is no longer a fetus growing inside.
 This early type of miscarriage often goes unnoticed by the woman, as the pregnancy would have existed for such a short period of time.

 - Gestational sac fails to grow, or yolk sac fails to develop.
-Either condition indicates that the pregnancy is not progressing, and the embryo may not have survived.
+Either condition indicates that the pregnancy is not progressing.

 - No gestational sac is visible.
-Following a positive pregnancy test, a lack of gestational sac may indicate that an ectopic pregnancy is occurring.
+Following a positive pregnancy test, a lack of gestational sac may indicate an ectopic pregnancy.